-This task represents the internal and member agency activities that include SBCOG and SBCTA, as well as regional collaboration with agencies through the County and surrounding areas.
+This task represents the equity activities that include SBCOG and SBCTA, as well as regional collaboration with agencies through the County and surrounding areas.

 Legislation

 Legislation advocates for policies, funding, legislation and regulatory actions to advance the transportation and council of governments priorities of the Board.